 Full-time non-tenure-track faculty members with faculty rank are eligible to apply for their first sabbatical leave in their seventh consecutive year of service for the following (eighth) year.
 They are eligible for their next sabbatical leave after an additional six academic years of full-time teaching.

-Conditions for Pre-Tenure and Sabbatical Leaves
+Pre-Tenure and Sabbatical Leave Applications